 Join Madison Opera Offstage and Online!

-Throughout the past year, we created moments and shared music that entertained and connected us.
-As we return to the theaters, we will continue to connect with you online, sharing the kinds of entertaining content that has become our digital signature.
-All digital content this year will be free and accessible to all.
+During the pandemic year, we created moments and shared music that entertained and connected us.
+Now that we are back in the theaters, we continue to connect with you online, sharing the kinds of entertaining content that has become our digital signature.
+All digital content is free and accessible to all.

-Read below for the current schedule of digital talks, check out our “Opera Postcards from Madison” series, and enjoy highlights from our Digital 20/21 Season.
+Read below to find the 22/23 schedule of digital talks, go backstage with our “Behind the Curtain” videos, explore our “Opera Postcards from Madison,” and enjoy highlights from past digital projects.

 with Kathryn Smith

-There is so much more to opera than what happens on stage in a given production.
-Explore centuries of history, thematic connections, and amusing stories with Kathryn Smith, Madison Opera’s General Director.
-In these hour-long lectures, you can expect a dive into sometimes-overlooked areas of opera, illustrated with slides, dry humor, and pictures of cute animals.
+There is so much more to opera than what happens on stage in any one production.
+In these hour-long lectures, General Director Kathryn Smith takes a dive into centuries of history, thematic connections, and stories, illustrated with slides, video, dry humor, and cute animals.

 Watch live for the chance to ask questions of Kathryn during the talk; the talks themselves will remain online for you to watch when it suits you.